Thandu-Jodwana/iDiet-System/Object-State Modeling.md

     Approved --> Archived: Plan Expired
 ```
 **Explanation:**
 Meal plans start in the Draft state and are Submitted when finalized by the user.
-An admin reviews the plan, either Approving or Rejecting it.
-Once an approved plan expires, it moves to Archived status.
+A system admin reviews the plan, either Approving or Rejecting it.
+Once an approved meal plan expires, it moves to Archived status.

 ## 3. Order State Diagram
 ```mermaid